Deep Unfolding of the DBFB Algorithm with Application to ROI CT Imaging with Limited Angular Density: Problem formulation

-We consider a 1D detector array of $B$ bins rotating around a patient.
-The detector is too short to image the entire object; its size defines a circular ROI we aim to reconstruct.
-Let $S$ be the number of projection angles.
-The vector of truncated sub-sampled tomographic data is $\yb \in \mathbb{R}^{T}$ with $T = B \times S$.\\ A reconstruction of the patient attenuation map in the ROI can be obtained by considering a model of the form:
+We consider a 1D detector array of $B \in \NN$ bins rotating around an object.
+The detector is too short to measure the projections of the entire object; its size defines a circular ROI we aim to reconstruct.
+Let $S\in \NN$ be the number of projection angles.
+The vector of truncated sub-sampled tomographic data is $\yb \in \mathbb{R}^{T}$ with $T = B\, S$.\\ A reconstruction of the object attenuation map in the ROI can be obtained by considering a model of the form:

-where $\nb \in \mathbb{R}^{M}$ accounts for some acquisition noise, $\overline{\xb}_{\rm G} \in \RR^{L}$, and $\Hb \in \mathbb{R}^{L \times M}$ is the projector that models projection over an intermediary grid $G$ that does not contain the support of the entire object.
-Operator $\Hb$ contains a subset of the columns of the projector on the entire space, or equivalently it corresponds to setting a subset of the columns of the complete projector, matching the pixels outside of the ROI, to zero.\\ When the grid corresponds to the ROI, \eqref{eq:decomp_p} assumes that the image values are 0 outside of the ROI.
-As this assumption is not necessarily true, \eqref{eq:decomp_p} is not a good model for such a grid.
-A better idea is to extend the support of the reconstruction beyond the ROI so that no assumption is made about the values outside of the ROI.
-We now adopt this strategy. \\ We find an estimate of $\overline{\xb}_{\rm G}$ by computing a minimizer of a penalized cost function consisting of the sum of a data fidelity term $f$ involving $\Hb$ and $\yb$, and a regularization term $r$, as
+where $\nb \in \mathbb{R}^{T}$ accounts for some acquisition noise, $\overline{\xb}_{\rm G} \in \RR^{L}$ {is the scanned image restricted to a grid $G$ with support larger than the ROI but smaller than that of the entire object}, and $\Hb \in \mathbb{R}^{T \times L}$ is the projector that models projection over this intermediary grid $G$.
+Operator $\Hb$ contains a subset of the columns of the projector on the entire space, or equivalently it corresponds to setting a subset of the columns of the full projector, corresponding to the pixels outside of $G$, to zero.\\ When the grid $G$ corresponds to the ROI, \eqref{eq:decomp_p} assumes that the image values are 0 outside of the ROI.
+This assumption is not necessarily valid for truncated data, so \eqref{eq:decomp_p} does not hold.
+Hereafter, we suppose that the grid is extended beyond the ROI so that no assumption is made about the values outside the ROI. \\ {MBIR} finds an estimate of $\overline{\xb}_{\rm G}$ by computing a minimizer of a penalized cost function that can, for instance, be written as the sum of a data fidelity term $f$ involving $\Hb$ and $\yb$, and a regularization term $r$, as

-The next section presents our choices for $f$ and $r$, as well as a suitable algorithm to solve \eqref{eq: generic_cost_func}.
+{Our proposed neural network will unfold a baseline algorithm for solving the MBIR problem \eqref{eq: generic_cost_func} for a specific choice of $f$ and $r$.
+The next section presents the two terms of the cost function and the baseline nested-loop minimization algorithm. }